devjgm/papers/cpp_time_zone.md

 Time zones are canonically identified by a string of the form [Continent]/[City], such as "America/New_York", "Europe/London", and "Australia/Sydney".
-The data encapsulated by a time zone describes the offset from the [UTC] time standard (in seconds east), a short abbreviation string (e.g., "EST", "PDT"), and information about daylight-saving time (DST).
+The data encapsulated by a time zone describes the offset from the [UTC] time standard, a short abbreviation string (e.g., "EST", "PDT"), and information about daylight-saving time (DST).
 These rules are defined by local governments and they may change over time.
 A time zone, therefore, represents the complete history of time zone rules and when each rule applies for a given region.

 Ultimately, a time zone represents the rules necessary to convert any *absolute time* to a *civil time* and vice versa.